Sienci-Labs/Resources/longmill/assembly/lm-xz-axis-gantry.md

 Get the motor sub-assembly from before.
 Holding it in one hand, and the gantry sub-assembly in the other, line up the lead screw from the motor assembly with the nut block of the gantry assembly.
 If you use your fingers to turn the lead screw, it will go into the nut.
 The plastic mount should be coming in from the side of the steel plate which has a rectangular notch cut out.

-<strong>If you have trouble threading in your lead screw into the Delrin anti-backlash nut, please check our <a href="https://resources.sienci.com/view/lm-troubleshooting/#i-cannot-get-my-delrin-anti-backlash-nuts-to-thread-on">troubleshooting guide</a> for additional help adjusting your anti-backlash nut.</strong>
+<b>If you have trouble threading in your lead screw into the Delrin anti-backlash nut, please check our <a href="https://resources.sienci.com/view/lm-troubleshooting/#i-cannot-get-my-delrin-anti-backlash-nuts-to-thread-on">troubleshooting guide</a> for additional help adjusting your anti-backlash nut.</b>

 ![](/_images/_longmill/_assembly/_xzaxis_gantry/lm_xzaxis_p38_TurnLScrew.JPG "If you have trouble turning the lead screw into the nut, try loosening the bolts holding the nut to the plate.
 Also, be sure that the tensioning bolt (sticking upwards) is completely loose."){.aligncenter .size-medium}